FutrTrack: A Camera-LiDAR Fusion Transformer for 3D Multiple Object Tracking: Related Work

 \paragraph{Appearance for Re-identification:} Camera-based tracking benefits significantly from appearance features.
 ReID modules (e.g., in DeepSORT~\cite{deepsort}) use image embedding distances to enforce identity consistency.
 Introducing appearance cues into LiDAR-based or fusion-based trackers remains under-explored, especially in unified DETR-style models.
 This gap is what our work seeks to bridge and serve as a baseline to camera-LiDAR fusion tracking using transformers.

-Our method sits at the intersection of DETR-based MOT, BEV-level multimodal fusion, and appearance-aware tracking.
+Our method sits at the intersection of DETR-based MOT, BEV-level multi-modal fusion, and appearance-aware tracking.
 FutrTrack is, to the best of our knowledge, the first framework to integrate all three.